epfl-ada/ada-2023-project-adalcoholics86/README.md

 ### 3) Computing the overall ranking:

+Visualization of the trip on a map.
-With the weights given by customers preferences, we create the ranking that fits the most.
+With weights given by customers preferences, we create a personal ranking.
-All previous rankings receive points (10pts for 1st, 1pts for the 10th), then we multiply those rankings with their respective weights and we sum the points for each location from all the ranking.
-Finally we can find the location with the most points (El Dorado) and the following ones to build the world trip.
+All the previous rankings will receive points (10pts for 1st, 1pts for the 10th) which will be multiplied by their respective weights and summed for each location.
+Finally, we can find the location with the most points (El Dorado) and the following ones to build the beer world tour.

 ### 4) Complementary informations about the trip:

-When the trip is designed, we organise some visits for the customers (in the best breweries in each location) and we find a local guide that can give them advices on the location (in the users from the location)
+When the trip is designed, we will organise visits in the best breweries for each location and propose a local guide to show our customers around and give his beer expertise.
+To give the best experience possible, the local guide is chosen among the most active and involved users of RateBeer or BeerAdvocate.

 ## Proposed timeline:

-For milestone P3 we will firstly work on the couple of other features mentioned above which, for the moste part, require to load the .txt file.
+For milestone P3, we will work on the couple of other features mentioned above which, for the moste part, require to load the .txt file.
 It is also possible that we will implement new classements if new ideas come to us.
 We will also find good way to visualize every rankings (for instance using the world map plot that we used).
-And finally, we will work on the complementary informations about the trip (visits, local guide, ...).
+Finally, we will work on complementary informations about the trip (visits, local guide, ...).

 ## Organization within the team: